 - Crack a window

-- In a small saucepan or microwave proof container measure out the coconut oil and tallow.
+- In a small saucepan or microwave-proof container measure out coconut oil and tallow.

-- Melt coconut oil and tallow over low heat in a water bath or on 20 second bursts in the microwave until fully liquid
+- Melt coconut oil and tallow over low heat in a water bath or on short bursts in the microwave until fully liquid

 - Add olive oil